 Hail can result in serious structural damage to patio doors.
 Replace doors with exterior or glass damage.

 Maybe you just want a contemporary look.
 A new patio door may help decrease your utility bills and increase your home’s value.

 ENERGY STAR®-rated models1 offer energy efficient options like:

 - Low-emissivity glass coating to keep your home more pleasant in the winter and more refreshing in the summer.

 - Colorless, nontoxic argon gas between panes for maximum insulation.

 Patio Doors Designed for Real Life

-We can help you discover the best patio door to complement your home’s style, your preferences and your budget.
+We can help you locate the ideal patio door to complement your home’s style, your preferences and your budget.
 Whether you want a bifold patio door, modern sliding French patio door or a classic glass sliding patio door.

 Schedule an appointment online today.
 Or come to our showroom in Eau Claire.